 If you develop a fever, cough or shortness of breath please attend your closest Emergency Department.
 We do not have the facilities to treat you in an emergency or test for COVID 19.

 Please call the Coronavirus Hotline on 1800 675 398 for advice.
 If you are really unwell, call 000.

 Due to increased risk The chief medical officer is advising mask wearing when you cannot social distance, or in higher risk areas, such as when visiting the GP.
 As such we will be asking all patients to PLEASE WEAR YOUR OWN FACEMASK WHEN ATTENDING THE PRACTICE.
-We will have a small supply of masks if you do not have your own in the short term, but we expect a shortage of masks so will not be able to provide this indefinitely.
-If you do not wear a mask, you will not be able to be seen in the clinic.
 This is for the protection of our staff, and you.